Ezekiel 7 – Then You Shall Know That I Am the LORD

 c.
 They will seek peace, but there shall be none: There would be no quickly made peace treaty or tribute paid to prevent the disaster.
 It would surely come.

 d.
-Then they will seek a vision from a prophet: Frightened by the disaster and confused by the rumor, some would finally seek God’s word.
+Then they will seek a vision from a prophet: Frightened by the disaster and confused by the rumor, some would finally seek a word from God.
 In that day of judgment, there would be none.
 The law will perish from the priest, and counsel from the elders.

 ii.
 The king will mourn: “In the eyes of Ezekiel, the king was Jehoiachin (1:2) and the prince was Zedekiah.
 Though Zedekiah was the last king of Judah, the prophet didn’t recognize his reign but considered him only a prince (12:10, 12).”
 (Wiersbe)